SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 >Eames: They come here every day to sleep?\
 >Elderly Bald Man: No. They come to be woken up... the dream has become their reality...

 Most of us have found refuge in some kind of fantasy realm.
 Be it the pursuit of money and fame, the glow of a television screen, the sanctuary of faith and belief, or the landscapes of our own minds.
-In any case, we escape from our harsh (and fabricated) reality.
+In any case, we are escaping from our harsh (and fabricated) reality.

 In the following scenes, we learned about Fischer's relationship with his father.
 His father neglected the relationship, focusing solely on money and power.
 The family picture (playing together with a pinwheel) holds no sentiment even at his deathbed.
 Fischer can obtain everything from money, except his father love.
 Likewise, Cobb and Mal are happy together, yet they fixated on the dreaming world.
 All of them are punished: Fischer's father dies without love, Mal suicides with confusion, and Cobb guilts from his wife's death.
 The symbol of punishment reoccurs later in the film which is marked by the 491 number.
 It *may* alludes to the **unforgivable sin** in the Bible.